 sudo mkdir /home/silo2

-- using your favourite text editor and again working as root (or use sudo), add the new NFS mount from silo2 by adding the following lines to the bottom of your /etc/fstab file:
+- using your favourite text editor and again working as root (or use sudo), add the new NFS mount from silo2 by adding the following line to your /etc/fstab file:

 silo2.ma.ic.ac.uk:/maths3/home /home/silo2 nfs rw,bg,nosuid,soft,intr,rsize=32768,wsize=32768 0 0